Solar Farms in Texas: What Most Construction Plans Get Wrong About Water

 Dust control is where most solar construction schedules quietly slip, and it has less to do with panel delivery than with permitting and compliance.

-Under TCEQ’s Construction General Permit TXR150000, construction activities discharging stormwater to surface water and disturbing one acre or more of soil are regulated, and large construction activities disturbing five or more acres must submit a Notice of Intent and maintain a Stormwater Pollution Prevention Plan.
+Under TCEQ’s Construction General Permit TXR150000, construction that discharges stormwater to surface water and disturbs one acre or more of soil is regulated.
+Larger projects that disturb five or more acres face an added step.
+They must submit a Notice of Intent and maintain a Stormwater Pollution Prevention Plan.
 Dust suppression is a required component of the SWPPP.

 For a 1,000-acre solar site under active grading, a single missed dust control rotation can produce a visible plume, a regulatory complaint, and a stop-work conversation with the assessor.
 Reliable water delivery is the structural control that prevents these events.